mkumar183/my-diaries/my-docs/05-accomplishments-2023.md

+Q4:
+Snowflake Migration: e.g. using Actionable Agile.
+Getting focus on older blocked tickets and helping team on these blocked tickets.
+Dashboards and Metrics for productivity:

 1. Components are getting stamped by Services
 2. Establishing JIRA Automation system with ChatGPT in Snowflake
 3. Build statuses to Snowflake: